 api-key in the query string, and you should avoid doing so unless the contents of your index should be publicly available.
 As a general rule, we recommend passing your

 api-key as a request header.

 Authorization in Azure Search

-Authorization is available for administrative operations via the role-based access controls (RBAC) provided in the Azure Preview Portal.
+Authorization is available for administrative operations via the role-based access controls (RBAC) provided in the Azure portal.
 RBAC roles are used to set levels of access for service administration in a way that is consistent across all services.
 For example, viewing sensitive data, such as the admin key, is restricted to the Owner and Contributor roles, whereas viewing service status is available to members of any role.

 Azure Search Operations

 Azure Search service API supports two URL syntaxes for API operations: Simple query syntax in Azure Search and OData syntax (see Support for OData (Azure Search) for details).
 The following list shows the simple syntax

 PUT /indexes/[index name]?api-version=2017-11-11